-October 2012: Domestic Violence Awareness Month (DVAM) Commemorated in October
+October 2015 October is Domestic Violence Awareness Month (DVAM)